howtoscalenn/howtoscalenn.github.io/index.md

 Rather, it's:
 > “The optimal lr at 40M is 0.00195, so we should halve the lr when we double the width (hidden size).”

-If we define this scaling rule properly, we can efficiently tune larger models—and match scaling laws—at relatively low cost.
+If we define this scaling rule properly, we can efficiently tune larger models, and match scaling laws, at relatively low cost.

-The authors of [Tensor Program (TP)-V, aka muTransfer](https://arxiv.org/abs/2203.03466)—[Greg Yang](https://thegregyang.com/) and [Edward Hu](https://edwardjhu.com/)—were part of the early OpenAI–Microsoft collaboration.
+The authors of [Tensor Program (TP)-V, aka muTransfer](https://arxiv.org/abs/2203.03466), [Greg Yang](https://thegregyang.com/) and [Edward Hu](https://edwardjhu.com/), were part of the early OpenAI–Microsoft collaboration.
 [Andrew Carr](https://andrewnc.github.io/), formerly at OpenAI, confirmed that muP was likely used in training GPT.
 (GPT-4 technical report also refers to TP-V)

 ![andrew_mup_confirm_fig1](/assets/img/how_to_scale_cheatsheet/andrew_mup_confirm_fig1.png){: width="100%"}